 - For Cases promoted from imported Inbox Items with E2B narrative content, the generated narrative includes imported narrative text and translations.

 - When you create a follow-up Case, Vault re-renders the narrative from the initial Case, creating a new follow-up narrative document version for the follow-up Case.
+If the previous Case does not have a narrative, Vault generates a new narrative document for the follow-up Case.

 - For follow-up Cases with imported E2B content, Vault appends the content in the H.1 Case Narrative Including Clinical Course, Therapeutic Measures, Outcome and Additional Relevant Information data element to the end of the narrative.